Description

 Inputs

-For controllers, this time it uses a midi fighter for the fun arcade buttons, a Leap Motion hand tracker to capture motion of the user, and a 3d camera to take a 3d capture of the user’s shape converting it into a 3d object where every point of the object gets used as an emitter for particles, and of course audio input so all parts of audio reactive.
+For controllers, this time it uses a midi fighter for the fun arcade buttons, a Leap Motion hand tracker to capture motion of the user, and a 3D camera to capture the user’s shape and depth, converting their body into a point cloud — a 3D object where every individual point became a particle emitter, creating visuals that literally reflected the person standing in front of the machine.
+Audio input ensures all elements are fully audio reactive.

 Outputs